analytics-tech/kfc/kfc-app/README.md

 ./gradlew :time-service:bootRun

 # start web frontend
+# if you have yarn installed (preferred)
 cd toolkit-web

+# run just yarn to download all needed npm packages
+yarn

+# start webpack and up server
 yarn start

+# if you do not have yarn installed (at root project directory)
+./gradlew :toolkit-web:yarn
+./gradlew :toolkit-web:yarn_start
 ```

 For production build, run the command below at the root project directory.
 Note that static code analysis and linting will be checked during the build.
 Build will fail if any non-compliance is found.
 ```
+./gradlew :toolkit-web:build
 ./gradlew build
 ```